vuepress/core/docs/reference/plugin/docsearch.md

 - Also see:
   - [Guide > I18n](../../guide/i18n.md)

+### injectStyles

+- Type: `boolean`

+- Default: `true`

+- Details:

+  Whether to inject the default styles of DocSearch or not.

+  If you think the default styles of DocSearch is not compatible with your site, you can try to override the default styles, or set this option to `false` to totally exclude the default styles.

+  When this option is disabled, you need to import your own styles for DocSearch.
+Also notice that all styles customization in [Styles](#styles) section would be unavailable.

 ## Styles

 You can customize styles via CSS variables that provided by [@docsearch/css](https://docsearch.algolia.com/docs/styling):